If you want to know what it really takes to build muscle and lose fat at the same time, then you want to read this article.

 Every day, your cells undergo “maintenance work” whereby damaged, faulty, and degraded cells are eliminated and new cells are created to take their place.

-Protein synthesis refers to the creation of new cells and protein degradation refers to the elimination of unwanted ones.
+Protein synthesis refers to the creation of new proteins inside cells and protein degradation refers to the elimination of unwanted ones.

 That is, the average person doesn’t lose or gain muscle at an accelerated rate–his or her lean mass more or less remains level on a day-to-day basis.
 (If we don’t take actions to stop it, we actually slowly lose lean mass as we age, but you get the point.)